Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

    external# ipmitool -I lanplus -U $username -E -H ${SYSTEM_NAME}-ncn-m001-mgmt sol activate
    ```
 8. Collect the CAN IPs for logging into other NCNs while this happens.
 This is useful for interacting
-   and debugging the kubernetes cluster while the LiveCD is `offline`.
+   and debugging the Kubernetes cluster while the LiveCD is `offline`.
    ```bash
    pit# ssh ncn-m002
    ncn-m002# ip a show vlan007 | grep inet